 The most troubling aspect of the Detroit experiment is that circulation has fallen across the board, including the profitable Thursday and Sunday editions.
 This accelerates the death spiral in which circulation declines lead to cutbacks in editorial content, which spark further circulation declines.
 Newspapers that sacrifice their daily status are thus ever more pressed to move to profitable digital models.

 Newspaper layoffs have created a lot of empty office space, so in Philadelphia they’ve come up with a novel experiment to put it to good use.
 Philadelphia Media Network, owner of the Philadelphia Inquirer and Daily News is hosting three media-related startups in space once occupied by staff journalists.
 The trade-off for the tech firms is that they must give Philadelphia Media an early look at what they’re building.
 The media company also hopes that staffers at the publishing company will learn a few things by rubbing shoulders with entrepreneurs who are focused on creating profitable businesses quickly.
 A similar experiment is underway at the Boston Globe.

 It was only a matter of time before publishers started giving away e-readers in exchange for subscriptions.
 Barnes & Noble, which is struggling to compete in the tablet market against a newly aggressive Amazon, is giving away a free black & white Nook reader to people who buy a one-year subscription to The New York Times.
 Alternatively, subscribers can opt to buy a color Nook reader for $99, which is $150 below the retail price.

 This entry was posted on Thursday, January 12th, 2012 at 10:40 am and is filed under Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.